-- We are experts at deflecting blame and rationalizing our behavior in a positive light.
-A used car salesman can view himself as ethical despite selling someone a car that leaks oil, by noting the buyer failed to ask the right questions (bias from self-interest).
+- When we behave in unethical ways, we are experts at deflecting blame and rationalizing our behavior.
+For instance, a used car salesman may view selling a car that leaks oil as perfectly ethical because the buyer failed to ask. (bias from self-interest).

 - People often judge the ethicality of actions based on the outcome (outcome bias).
 We tend to be far more concerned with and show more sympathy when the actions taken affect “identifiable victims”.

-- Motivated blindness (when one party has an interest in overlooking the unethical behavior of another party) explains the financial crisis (bias from self-interest).
+- We may experience motivated blindness when we have an incentive to overlook the consequences of an action. (when one party has an interest in overlooking the unethical behavior of another party)

-- Research finds that cognitively busy people are more likely to cheat on a task than those who are less overloaded.
+- People who are mentally overloaded are more likely to cheat on a task than those who are not.
 Why?
-Because it takes cognitive effort to be reflective enough to skip the influence to cheat.
-Our brains are predisposed to make quick decisions and in the process, they can fail to consider outside influences (such as ethical concerns).
-We also behave differently when facing a loss than a gain.
-We're more willing to cheat when we're trying to avoid a loss.
+Because it takes cognitive effort to skip the temptation to cheat.
+Our brains are designed to make quick decisions.
+This means they can fail to consider outside influences, such as ethical concerns.
+We’re also more willing to cheat to avoid a loss than for gain.

 - Research shows that most people view their own input into a group, their division’s input to the overall organization, and their firm’s contributions to a strategic alliance to be more important and substantial than reality can sustain.
 Over-claiming this credit is, at least partly rooted in our bounded ethicality.
 That is, we exclude important and relevant information from our decisions by placing arbitrary and functional bounds around our definition of a problem (normally in a self-serving manner).
 This is part of the reason we fail to see eye to eye in disagreements — we pay attention to different data.